 |– Spiritual Growth||– Personal Achievement|

 Cub Scouting members join a Cub Scout pack and are assigned to a den,

 usually a group of six to eight boys.
 Tiger Cubs (first-graders), Wolf Cub

-(fourth- and fifth-graders) meet weekly.
+(fourth- and fifth-graders) meet twice a month.

 Once a month, all of the dens and family members gather for a pack meeting under

 the direction of a Cubmaster and pack committee.
 The committee includes parents

 of boys in the pack and members of the chartered organization.